26 Things Home Buyers Will Hate About Your House

 Your Personal Interests

 The last thing you want to do is distract, offend or provoke buyers.
 You want them to see the house, not you or your family.
-So pack up your collection of figurines or weapons, sports memorabilia from your favorite teams, expressions of religious faith or political belief (especially in this election year) and diplomas.
+So pack up your collection of figurines or weapons, sports memorabilia from your favorite teams, trophies from hunting or fishing, expressions of religious faith or political belief, and diplomas.
 You'll also want to remove family photographs including the typical gallery-style wall.
 In addition to helping "de-personalize" the space, it also helps protect your family's privacy.

-Would our kitchens and bathrooms look as Zen-like as the ones we see in design magazines or on Houzz.com.
+Would that our kitchens and bathrooms look as Zen-like as the ones we see in design magazines or on Houzz.com.
 But life happens, and most of us don't live like that.
 Our kitchen counters are filled with small appliances and other paraphernalia, and our bathroom counters, ledges and shower nooks are filled with personal-care items.
-Remove everything from those areas before listing photographs are taken, says Cande Green, a Re/Max agent based in Dallas-Ft.
-Worth, Tex.
+Remove everything from those areas before listing photographs are taken, says Cande Green, an agent with Competitive Edge Realty in Dallas-Ft.
+Worth.
 In the kitchen, put back only the things you regularly use.
 In the bathroom, put your products in a basket or carrier that you can hide in a cabinet or closet when you're not using them.